 One of the most noticeable features when using charcoal is the flavor of the food you cook.
 To cook with a charcoal grill, you can buy charcoal briquettes or coal and a ignition source.
 Charcoal is a one use item, and will need to be discarded after each use.

-Charcoal can be picked up at your local superstore, gas station, or grocery store, and is typically pretty inexpensive.
+You can buy charcoal at your local superstore, gas station, or grocery store, and is typically pretty inexpensive.
 Charcoal must be light and allowed to burn until the charcoal is no longer on fire, but is red embers.
 The best way to get the pile to burn is by stacking it in a pyramid.

 Propane grills are also useful for someone in small areas, since they can come in smaller sizes.